Anisotropic Boltzmann-Gibbs dynamics of strongly magnetized Vlasov-Fokker-Planck equations: Introduction

 \subsection{Structure of the paper}

 The structure of the paper follows the organization of our introduction.
 In Section~\ref{s:formal} we provide motivations for our initial models and a formal derivation of reduced equations.
 In Section~\ref{s:WP} we analyze nonlinear reduced asymptotic models to prove Theorems~\ref{th:strong} and~\ref{th:weak}.
-At last in Section~\ref{s:maths} we prove Theorems~\ref{th:compactness} and~\ref{th:hypo} hence justify the linear reduced model.
+Then in Section~\ref{s:maths} we prove Theorems~\ref{th:compactness} and~\ref{th:hypo} hence justify the linear reduced model.
+At last in Section~\ref{sec:conclu}, we provide some further technical comments and perspectives on our results.